EPLKG: Efficient Prompt Learning with Knowledge Graph: Methodology

-For the given image and text, we use cached image embedding, $I$, and prompt text embedding $T$, respectively.
-To optimize the prompt selection, we introduce a lightweight learnable module.
-For the given $i$-th image embedding, $I_{i}$, we apply a linear transformation with $W_{q}$.
-Similarly, we transform $T_{cj}$, $j$-th prompt embedding for $c$-th class, with $W_{k}$ and $W_{v}$, as shown in Equation \ref{eq:transform}.
-Next, we calculate the similarity between the $Q_{i}$ and $K_{cj}$ for all $j=1,...,M_{c}$, where $M_{c}$ is the number of text prompt for class $c$.
-To normalize the similarity score, we apply Gumbel-Softmax \cite{jang2017categorical}, instead of the Softmax as shown in Equation \ref{eq:gumbel_start}-\ref{eq:gumbel}.
-Softmax produces the sum-to-one vector, where the vector has a soft value.
-In other words, softmax does not choose the single optimal prompt, and we find that the softmax-based normalization shows worse performance.
-However, Gumbel-Softmax produces a sparse output vector; therefore, it is possible to choose the single optimal prompt as shown in Equation \ref{eq:optimal_prompt}.
-The Gumbel-Softmax-based single optimal prompt selection shows significant performance improvement, and it is more interpretable compared to the softmax-based prompt selection.
-Gumbel-Softmax generates hard outputs, but it is differentiable; therefore, back-propagation can be computed easily.
-To implement the Gumbel-Softmax, we sample the random variable from the Gumbel(0,1) distribution by using inverse transformation, as shown in Equation \ref{eq:gumbel_start}-\ref{eq:gumbel_mid}.
-With the Gumbel random variable, we compute the softmax function by following \cite{jang2017categorical, maddison2017concrete}, as shown in Equation \ref{eq:gumbel} After we select the optimal prompt for given $i$-th image and $c$-th class, $T_{ci}^{*}$ for each class, we calculate the similarity between $I_{i}$ and $T^{*}_{ci}$ for all $c=1,...,C$.
-To infer the label, we choose the $\widehat{c}$ as our prediction that maximizes the similarity as shown in Equation \ref{eq:prediction}.
-Besides, we adopt the cross-entropy loss between the ground-truth label, $c^{*}$, and $\widehat{c}$ to optimize the parameters, $W_{q}, W_{k}, W_{v}$.
+propose a Gumbel-Softmax-based method, \framework, which uses cached embeddings for images ($I$) and prompts ($T$) to optimize prompt selection efficiently.
+For each $i$-th image embedding $I_{i}$, we apply a linear transformation using weights $W_{q}$.
+Similarly, for each $j$-th prompt embedding of class $c$, $T_{cj}$, we apply transformations with $W_{k}$ and $W_{v}$.
+We then calculate the similarity between transformed image queries $Q_{i}$ and key vectors $K_{cj}$ for all prompts $j=1,...,M_{c}$, applying Gumbel-Softmax to normalize the similarity scores, as opposed to traditional Softmax, to select a single, optimal prompt.
+This choice is due to Gumbel-Softmax's ability to produce sparse output vectors, allowing for selecting a singular optimal prompt, which is both performance-enhancing and more interpretable.
+To implement the Gumbel-Softmax, we sample the random variable from the Gumbel (0,1) distribution by using inverse transformation, as shown in Equation \ref{eq:gumbel_start}-\ref{eq:gumbel_mid}.
+With the Gumbel random variable, we compute the softmax function by following \cite{jang2017categorical, maddison2017concrete}, as shown in Equation \ref{eq:gumbel}.
+Upon selecting the optimal prompt $T_{ci}^{}$ for the $i$-th image and $c$-th class, we compute the similarity between $I_{i}$ and $T_{ci}^{}$ for all classes $c=1,...,C$, choosing the class $\widehat{c}$ that maximizes this similarity.
+The model's parameters, $W{q}, W_{k}, W_{v}$, are optimized using cross-entropy loss between the ground-truth label $c^{*}$ and the predicted $\widehat{c}$. \framework's approach is characterized by its computational efficiency, requiring fewer resources than traditional prompt learning approaches.

-Our method is efficient, and it does not require high computation resources.
-Different from several prompt learning methods, such as CoOP, that optimize the input prompt, our methods have learnable parameters at the top of CLIP.
-Therefore, our model does not require backpropagation through the large-scale pre-trained model, such as CLIP.
-Besides, our model only requires tiny learnable parameters.